Wheems Organic Farm

 Wheems’ own organic fruit, veg and eggs are on sale in their shop.
 For fresh seafood with a sea view, try Skerries Bistro (01856 831605) on the very southern tip of the island.
 In St Margaret’s Hope, Robertsons (01856 831889) serves delicious local beers, while those that visit The Italian Chapel (see above) will be a short hop from The Orkney Wine Company (01856 781736), where you can take a tour and sample their entire range of fruit wines and liqueurs (as well as J. Gow Rum from next door).

 Why stay with us?

 BBQs and small campfires allowed.
-There are 2 showers and 3 toilets in a wooden building by the bothy.
-The brand new campers' kitchen has 2 small electric cookers and kettle with lovely wooden surfaces, including tables, chairs and a little lawn with a stone bench.
+There are 4 showers and 4 toilets in a wooden building by The Loft, a simple modern rustic style self catering apartment above the barn.
+The campers' kitchen has 2 small electric cookers and a kettle with lovely wooden surfaces, including tables, chairs and a little lawn with a stone bench, there is also roofed glass 'sit ooterie' to 'sit oot in' built using old conservatory windows.
 They also have a washing machine, large fridge, freezer and a hairdryer, plus books and games for the kids.
-Each bothy is provided with bedding (optional), a heater, water container, rechargeable lamp and hot water bottles.
+Each bothy is provided with bedding, a heater, small kettle, water container, rechargeable lamp and hot water bottles.
 The yurt is more lavishly furnished, with a custom made wooden floor, beds, bedding, blankets, towels, candles, lamps, a log fire and firewood for your stay.
-Islay can provide you with a camping stove for the yurt if you would rather this than using the shared kitchen.
+The bell tents are simply furnished also with wooden floors and stoves.
+Islay can provide yurt dwellers with a camping stove if you would rather this than using the shared kitchen.

 ReviewsAdd Your Review